WillEwing/pylib7z/README.rst

 ==============
 Python bindings for 7-Zip
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+:author: William Ewing <will.ewing.iv@gmail.com>
 :author: Mark Harviston <mark.harviston@gmail.com>
-:version: 0.1
+:version: 0.2

 pylib7zip is a direct binding to 7z.dll from the 7-zip project (7zip.org)

 7z.dll uses Windows COM+ calling conventions without registering itself with the COM server
 and has an over-engineered slightly pathological OOP API.

-Currently only works on Windows with Python 3.3.
+Currently only works on Windows with Python 3.8+.

-This provides roughly the same functionality as lib7zip does for C++ and SevenZipSharp does for C#
-but with a clean Pythonic API.

 Like lib7zip getting metadata and extracting files are the only operations supported, creating archives, or updating them in-place is not supported.

-This is beta software and may crash if used in an unusual (or even a usual) way.
+This software is under development, and may be buggy.
+Type information is incomplete and maybe inaccurate.

 Dependencies
 ------------

-    * 7z.so/7z.dll from http://7zip.org or p7zip on \*Nix
+    * 7z.so/7z.dll from http://7zip.org or p7zip
     * CFFI_
-    * enum34_
+    * ast-compat_ on python versions prior to 3.12

 How To Use
 ----------